papaemmelab/cookiecutter-toil/README.md

 * 📦 &nbsp; **Pip Installable!**

     Check the `setup.py` and `setup.json` for pip configurations.
-The only place where you have to define the **version** of your project is in the `setup.json` file.
+The only place where you have to define the **version** of your project is in the [`VERSION`] file.
 After generated, your project can be installed with:

         # local install
         pip install --editable <your_project_dir>